 Knox College (The Presbyterian Church in Canada)

-Our curriculum builds on the Presbyterian and Reformed tradition of academic excellence and prepares students to meet the needs of church and society today.
-Knox offers programs at both the Basic Degree level (MDiv, MTS, MRE, MDiv/MRE) and at the Advanced Degree level (ThM, ThD, DMin).
-Students may also register through Knox for the MA and PhD programs, the degrees for which are granted by the University of St. Michael’s College.
-Through the Ewart College legacy, we also offer lay education programs in both English and Korean.
+Our curriculum builds on the Presbyterian and Reformed tradition of academic excellence combined with rigorous practical training and deep spiritual formation.
+Knox offers programs at both the basic degree level (MDiv, MTS, MRE, MDiv/MRE) and at the advanced degree level (ThM, PhD, DMin).
+Through the Ewart College legacy, we also offer lay education programs.

 Principal: J. Dorcas Gordon

 Address: 59 St. George Street, Toronto, ON M5S 2E6 (map and location information)

 Regis College is the Jesuit Faculty of Theology at the University of Toronto, one of North America's Ecclesiastical Faculties.
 Inspired by the charism of St. Ignatius of Loyola and faithful to the Roman Catholic tradition, Regis serves women and men called to minister to people of many faiths and cultures.
 Our community seeks an integrated spirituality, a faith that does justice, critical dialogue and academic excellence.

 President: John E. Costello, SJ